 What types of woodworking courses are available for beginners?

 Beginners have many options.
 You can take project-based classes that teach you to make specific things.
-There are also workshops that focus on mastering certain skills.
-Plus, there are comprehensive programs and specialized courses for different interests.
+Some workshops focus on mastering certain skills.
+Plus, there are comprehensive programs and specialised courses for different interests.

 Should I choose an online or in-person woodworking course?